unthingable/contexture/README.md

 Put this in your config:

 ```
-[logger_loggingcontext]
+[logger_contexture]
 level=DEBUG
 handlers=AMQPHandler
-qualname=loggingcontext
+qualname=contexture
 propagate=0

 [handler_AMQPHandler]
-class=loggingcontext.backend.amqp_handler.AMQPHandler
+class=contexture.backend.amqp_handler.AMQPHandler
 level=DEBUG
 args=("amqp://guest:guest@localhost:5672/%2F", "lc-topic", "topic")
 ```

-Add the logger to loggers and handler to handlers (see `loggingcontext/config.conf` for an example).
+Add the logger to loggers and handler to handlers (see `contexture/config.conf` for an example).
 The arguments to AMQP handler are:

 1. AMQP connection string
 1. Exchange to which to publish (will be created as needed)